-Imagine driving in the desert for 2 hours, and all you see is vast infinite sand dunes in all directions.
+Imagine driving in the desert for 2 hours, and all you see are vast infinite sand dunes in all directions.
 You finally get a glimpse of something shiny far on the ground.
 It’s not a mirage but an actual body of water.
 It is an inland sea, Khor Al Adair.
-Listed for consideration as UNESCO World Heritage site, it said that “There is no comparable lagoon system of this type known anywhere in the world.”
+Listed for consideration as a UNESCO World Heritage site, it said that “There is no comparable lagoon system of this type known anywhere in the world.”

 We had booked a sea-facing luxury tent to spend the night at Regency Sealine Camp.
 The activities below onwards are not included in the desert safari package.
 We booked it separately.

 7. Quad biking:

 Four-wheeled biking over sand dunes.
 Wild 30 minutes ride in unrestricted terrain and speed with a sunset backdrop.
 We had these bikes in a place where we stayed, and it cost about $25.